How To Keep A Conversation Going With A Boy To Get To Know Him Better

 Ask Open-Ended Questions

-The number one thing to do when you want to get to know someone better is to ask open ended questions.
+When you want to get to know someone better, the number one thing to do when you want to get to know someone better is to ask open-ended questions.
 These types of questions mean that the other person can't give a simple 'yes' or 'no.' They need to fill in the question with more context.
 Questions like 'do you like to read?' are closed questions because a simple 'yes' or 'no' answers it, and there is no discussion.
 'What do you think of The Great Gatsby?' is a question that invites the other person to respond and requires them to give a slightly longer answer.
 Plus, it can lead to a full conversation.

 Talk About Something You're Interested In

 Focusing the conversation on a topic of interest makes it a lot easier to continue talking.
-Even if the conversation feels like it is stalling, it's possible to turn the topic over to something that's easier to talk about and simply keep right ongoing.
-This can draw the other person in by getting them interested.
-A more palatable topic at least keeps them engaged in current conversation until someone tries out a different topic of conversation to really interest them.
+Even if the conversation feels like it is stalling, it's possible to turn the topic over to something easier to talk about and keep right ongoing.
+This can draw the other person is by getting them interested.
+A more palatable topic keeps them engaged in the current conversation until someone tries out a different topic of conversation to really interest them.

 Listen to the Silence

 Standing near someone in complete silence can be unnerving for both parties, but letting this happen generally leads to the other person filling in that silence in any way that they can.
-They don't want to just stand there awkwardly and so they decide to just start talking about something - anything.
-This can cause the conversation to start back up again even after it's started to wane, or the topics seem to have fizzled out.
+They don't want to stand there awkwardly, and so they decide to start talking about something - anything.
+This can cause the conversation to start back up again even after it's started to wane or the topics seem to have fizzled out.
 The other person will come up with something to get things going again.
 Just wait it out.

-This is a technique that can be used if the other person is already talking but the conversation is starting to falter.
+This technique can be used if the other person is already talking, but the conversation is starting to falter.
 Asking them to tell them the topic is interesting gets them to continue saying something and makes them feel more confident on the subject.
 Many times another person may stop talking about a topic for fear of boring the others around them.
-Asking them for more information says the opposite and can get them really delving into something that they find fascinating or informative.
+Asking them for more information says the opposite and can get them really delving into something fascinating or informative.

 Ask About Interests

 Asking someone what they like to do in their spare time or how they spent their weekend is a good way to get to know them better.
 This fills in information about hobbies and the way that they have fun.
-It can be a good conversation starter if there are similarities or it could be a sign that this isn't the way to go.
-It can definitely get the conversation going, however, because it invites the person to talk about something they are quite familiar with, themselves and their own interests.
+It can be a good conversation starter if there are similarities, or it could be a sign that this isn't the way to go.
+However, it can definitely get the conversation going because it invites the person to talk about something they are quite familiar with, themselves and their own interests.

 Sharing information is another way to keep a conversation going.
-Just asking a lot of questions gets somewhat old and the other person is bound to feel like they're on trial or in the hot seat.
+Just asking many questions gets somewhat old, and the other person is bound to feel like they're on trial or in the hot seat.
 They're definitely not going to feel comfortable after a while.
-Volunteering information and sharing similarities will help them feel more at ease and also could invite them to open up even more and share on other subjects or interests where there are similarities or differences.
+Volunteering information and sharing similarities will help them feel more at ease and invite them to open up even more and share on other subjects or interests where there are similarities or differences.
 It can make the atmosphere more relaxed, especially if things started getting a little tense.

 Pick Up on Cues

 Don't get into things like politics with a stranger.
 It's generally not a good start.
-But if there was a weather event recently, or a special event in you gives you an easy starting point to your conversation.
+But if there was a weather event recently or a special event in you gives you an easy starting point to your conversation.
 After all, the other person has likely noticed and might have something to say.
-If not, it gives a little bit longer to come up with something that's going to be more interesting and more witty.
+If not, it gives a little bit longer to come up with something that's going to be more interesting and wittier.

 Let Them Talk

-A lot of guys like to talk about themselves and with a topic and letting them talk is a good way to get to know more about them.
+Many guys like to talk about themselves and with a topic, and letting them talk is a good way to get to know more about them.
 It can be much easier and natural for them to talk about themselves, and chances are, they can share a range of information from surface-level facts about themselves to deeper subjects like their childhood, past, or future aspirations.
 This sharing session may or may not solidify any level of interest in them.
-In general, it's going to tell plenty and it's going to be a good determining factor of whether this conversation should go any further than the single conversation that it already is.
+In general, it's going to tell plenty, and it's going to be a good determining factor of whether this conversation should go any further than the single conversation that it already is.